Mount Vernon High School (Virginia)

 Mount Vernon High School is a public high school in the Fairfax County Public Schools system located in Mount Vernon, Virginia.

+It is relevant to dependent children living on-post at Fort Belvoir.

 History

 The former Mount Vernon High School building, seen in 2018.

 Originally constructed to take the place of the Lee-Jackson High School, Mount Vernon High school first opened in November 1939.
 With the opening of the school, Lee-Jackson principal G. Claude Cox moved to Mount Vernon, becoming the school's first principal, and Lee-Jackson became an elementary school.

 In 1945, Principal Cox resigned to become principal of Wythe High School in Wytheville, Virginia, and Lee-Jackson principal Melvin B. Landes moved to Mount Vernon to begin a nearly thirty-year tenure there.

 The school's current location was built in 1961 as Walt Whitman Intermediate School.
 In 1973, Mount Vernon and Whitman swapped facilities, and the former intermediate school was enlarged to serve its new role as a high school.
 The original Mount Vernon High School continued to operate as the Walt Whitman Intermediate School until 1985, when Whitman was moved to the former Stephen Foster Intermediate School.

-Also in 1973, Principal Melvin Landes retired, and Thomas G. Hyer took over as Principal.
+Also in 1973, Principal Melvin Landes retired, and Thomas G. Hyer took over as principal.

 Following the departure of Eric Brent to become principal at Forest Park High School in Woodbridge, Nardos King became the principal of MVHS in 2006.

 After nine years as principal, Nardos King resigned in 2015 to take a position as Assistant Superintendent of High Schools with the Baltimore County Public Schools system.
 Assistant Principal Esther Manns became the interim principal of MVHS in September 2015.
 In February 2016, Rocky Run Middle School Principal Dr. Anthony S. Terrell was announced as the principal of Mount Vernon High School, beginning in March.

 The original Mount Vernon High School is still standing on Richmond Highway; it became the Islamic Saudi Academy, which moved to the facility in 1989.
 This school closed in 2016.

 Academic achievement

-Students with individual needs are accommodated through special education programs, including English for speakers of other languages (ESOL) program, and advanced placement and International Baccalaureate programs.
+Students with individual needs are accommodated through special education programs, including English for speakers of other languages (ESOL) program, and Advanced Placement and International Baccalaureate programs.
 Mount Vernon is an accredited high school.
 The average SAT score in 2013 for Mount Vernon was a 1417 (479 in Critical Reading, 474 in Math, and 464 in Writing).